kpwn/yalu102/README.md

 1. `git clone` the repo.
 2. Open the repo in Xcode
 3. Change the bundle ID, as shown [here](https://www.reddit.com/r/sideloaded/wiki/how-to-sideload#wiki_changing_the_bundle_identifier_and_team)
-4. Download the IOKit headers, and add them to your search path, noted in section below.
+4. Include the IOKit headers, and add them to your search path.
 5. Run the project.

-### Fixing the IOKit error:

-1. Download the zip of this project https://github.com/kennytm/iphone-private-frameworks/tree/master/IOKit
-2. Go to your target’s Build Settings.
-In the search bar write “headers”.
-In the results you’ll see a section called Search Paths.
-Change **“Always Search User Paths”** to **YES**
-3. Add the path where you placed your headers in **“User Header Search Paths”**

-**Make sure to put the folder that contains the IOKit folder, and not the IOKit folder itself.**
-(steps from issue #71, thanks @4taras4)

 ## Installing